component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 </Heading>
 ```

-But as we learned already, our goal is to restrict developer's choice and to achieve that we should use design tokens.
+But as we learned already, our goal is to restrict developer’s choice and to achieve that we should use design tokens.

 ## The task